Most-Overlooked Tax Breaks for the Newly Divorced

 Credits for Children

 As a general rule, only the custodial parent (the one the kids live with most of the year) can claim the child tax credit or credit for other dependents for a divorced couple's qualifying children.
-For 2021, the child tax credit is worth up to $3,600 per child 5 years old and younger, or $3,000 per child 6 to 17 years old.
-Advance payments of the credit will also be paid each month from July to December 2021.
-Older children may qualify for the credit for other dependents, which can be as high as $500 per qualifying dependent.
+If you're filing your 2021 tax return, the child tax credit is worth up to $3,600 per child 5 years old and younger, or $3,000 per child 6 to 17 years old.
+(However, don't forget that you must subtract any advance monthly payments of the credit you received last year from the total credit amount on your 2021 return.)
+For the 2022 tax year, the credit goes back down to $2,000 per child 16 years old or younger.
+For either year, children who are too old for the child tax credit may qualify for the credit for other dependents, which can be as high as $500 per qualifying dependent.

 What many people don't know is that it's perfectly legal for the noncustodial parent to claim one of these credits for a son or daughter if the other parent signs a waiver agreeing not to claim an exemption for the child on his or her return (which means the custodial parent can't claim the credit).
 Form 8332 must accompany the noncustodial parent's return each year he or she claims the credits for the child.
 This could make financial sense if the noncustodial parent is in a higher tax bracket.